stefanovazzocell/R3/docs/threatmodel.md

 ### Unauthorized backdoor

 If this service of its servers get compromised we cannot guarantee the security of the encryption (or encryption at all).
 We do our best to protect our service against such compromise, but if we or any of our service providers gets hacked we cannot guarantee anything.
+If you're concerned about such a compromise, consider using our Go client.

 ## What R3 does protect you from